-- in response to a serious concerns or repeated significant concerns regarding the school's Behaviour Management Policy - if allowing the pupil to remain in School would significantly and unreasonably harm the education or welfare of the pupil or others in the School - where there is no reasonably practicable or suitable alternative
+- in response to a serious concern or repeated significant concerns regarding a breach of the school's Behaviour Management Policy - if allowing the pupil to remain in School would significantly and unreasonably harm the education or welfare of the pupil or others in the School - where there is no reasonably practicable or suitable alternative

-To consider excluding a pupil permanently is regrettable but is characteristically the final step in a sustained process of responding to significant matters of concern following a period where a wide range of other strategies, designed to stabilise and sustain the place in the school have been tried without success.
+To consider suspending or excluding a pupil permanently is regrettable.
+Characteristically it is the final step in a sustained process of responding to significant matters of concern and follows a period where a wide range of other strategies, designed to stabilise and sustain the place in the school, have been tried without success.

-There may be rare circumstances where, in the Principal's judgement, it is appropriate to consider the permanent exclusion of a pupil for a highly significant first or 'one off' offence.
+There may be rare circumstances where, in the Headteacher's judgement, it is appropriate to consider the permanent exclusion of a pupil for a highly significant first or 'one-off' offence.